asmith26/panel-apps/create_a_plot-pyodide/README.md

 To spin up an Ollama server listening via Modal, run `make modal-serve`.
 Once the Modal app has started, you local webserver should be able to connect to it (note with this setup the URL in `app.py` takes the form `IP-ADDRESS`, not `IP-ADDRESS:11434`).

-## Run app through GitHub Pages and an Ollama server on Modal
+## Run app on GitHub Pages and an Ollama server on Modal

 Spin up an Ollama server on Modal as per the previous section (`make modal-serve`, or deploy with `make modal-deploy`).